Amad-Ahmed/sila-coding/README.md

 ### Note

 As initially the database may not contain any data therefore run "seed-data" endpoint to populate the database with some initial data.
+Furthermore, the docs folder contains the multiple csv files indicating the format which can be used to populate the database using them.